damolinx/vscode-sorbetto/README.md

 Since then, Sorbetto's internals have been extensively rewritten, and new functionality has been added.
 While it continues to serve as an experimentation platform, it now follows its own path—compatibility with the original extension is no longer a priority.

-It is important to note, however, that both extensions rely on the same Sorbet Language Server ([LSP](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide#why-language-server)), so any differences in behavior occur exclusively in the VS Code layer.
+Note that both extensions rely on the same Sorbet [Language Server](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide#why-language-server), so any differences in behavior occur exclusively in the VS Code layer.

 ## Features